Expedition Date: January

 The P5 Emancipation thematic unit is built around the mentor text Henry’s Freedom Box, by Ellen Levine, supporting ELA curriculum-aligned literacy learning alongside an experiential school visit with AgraLiving as part of the Horizons Programme.

 The Vocabulary Voyage offers a set of optional resources designed to enrich language learning in an engaging and practical way.
-Three short vocabulary activities (approximately five minutes each) encourage pupils to develop language through small-group discussion, collaboration, and creative thinking.
-Two additional independent writing tasks, linked to the theme of the unit, allow pupils to apply new vocabulary in meaningful written contexts.
-These resources are designed to support oral language development, vocabulary growth, comprehension, and writing skills, while remaining easy to incorporate into short literacy blocks or small pockets of classroom time.
+Three short, flexible vocabulary activities encourage pupils to develop language through through small-group discussion, collaboration and creative thinking.
+Two additional independent writing tasks, linked to the theme of the unit, provide structured opportunities for pupils to apply new vocabulary in meaningful written contexts.